How Sales Teams Can Gain Better Insights From Cold Outreach

 Pain Points

 Focus on developing the profile of your ideal target audience and participate in active listening to discover the roots of their pain points.
-For example, they might be looking to make their contact center more efficient and invest in video calling software.
+For example, they might be looking to allow their support agents to work remotely and wonder how to start a virtual call center.
 Being tuned in to their needs will reliably generate more leads, and you can tweak your messaging over time.

 What Specific Metrics to Track